keatonelvins/keatonelvins.github.io/tongaroom.md

 Freshly baked delights in sight, but where am I?
 The name is gone,

-A scone that shatters into crumbs and cookies with a fudgy core,
+A scone that shatter into crumbs, cookies with a fudgy core,

-Really now my mind is numb, there simply must be deeper lore
+Really now my mind is numb, could this be some acrostic lore?

 Everything a dream come true, but still I’m caught in memory,

-Reaching, grasping, searching now, is this Acrostic Bakery?
+Reaching, grasping, searching now, what is this fragrant bakery?